-Right in the middle of the Syrian desert, the ancient town of Palmyra rises like a Fata Morgana.
+Right in the middle of the Syrian desert, the ancient site of Palmyra rises like a Fata Morgana.

 UNESCO’s World Heritage Centre’s short description of site no. 23: